MicrosoftDocs/visualstudio-docs/docs/designers/walkthrough-my-first-wpf-desktop-application2.md

 6. Close the application to return to design mode.

 ##  <a name="Add_Layout"></a> Creating the User Interface
  Layout provides an ordered way to place elements, and also manages the size and position of those elements when a form is resized.
-In this section, you’ll create a single-column grid with three rows.
-You’ll add controls to the two pages, add some code, and finally define reusable styles for the controls.
+In this section, you'll create a single-column grid with three rows.
+You'll add controls to the two pages, add some code, and finally define reusable styles for the controls.

 #### To create the layout